secretoolmaker/WendigoToolkit/README.md

 when you run the script it will automatically download all of the requirements for you any damage you cause with this code i will NOT be responsible for

+this is basically a mix of mine and other peoples scripts, enjoy.